toraOzawa/MathematicalMusings/Writing/README.md

+# Writing
+Mostly for non technical writing.
+Will likely grow to be an eclectic collection of samples.
+<br/> <br/>
 # Colloboration in Mathematics
 I recently started asking myself if I really believe that the way we practice and learn mathematics is ideal.
 This is speaking at every level: in terms of the disclipline and culture as a collective whole, a few specific subfields, as students, small research groups, etc. Being still in undegrad, my perspective is perhaps limited and naive, but I still think its important to provide so I've decided to give some account of it.
 Below is continually working draft.